PokeFusion Attention: A Lightweight Cross-Attention Mechanism for Style-Conditioned Image Generation: Experiments and Analysis

 \section{Experiments and Analysis}

-We evaluate \textbf{PokeFusion Attention} on a stylized character generation task and compare it with representative controllable diffusion baselines.
+All evaluations are conducted without providing reference images at inference time.
+We evaluate \textbf{PokeFusion Attention} on a stylized character generation task and compare it with representative controllable diffusion baselines, as described in Section~\ref{sec:exp}.
 Our experiments aim to answer the following questions: (i) whether decoder-level style fusion improves style fidelity and semantic alignment, (ii) how the proposed method compares with reference-based adapters, and (iii) which components contribute most to the observed performance gains.